Kw : Ion Product for Water |

 [H+] = [OH-] = neutral |

-Note that the value of Kw at each of the temperatures above is very small so water undergoes very little self-dissociation.
+- The value of Kw at each of the temperatures above is very small so water undergoes very little self-dissociation.

 The percentage of dissociation (percent ionization) is small.